Tisá: History

 Around the year 500, a group of the Slavs came to the area of today's village.
 In the 14th century the Vantenberk family usurped an extensive area around Děčín and built a stronghold named Šenov.
 Under the region of knights of Bünau (Bynov) there was a major economic expansion.
 In 1554–1557, Günter I developed a castle with a Lutheran church, presbytery, school and brewery, and the name of the village was changed due to the castle into Schönstein.
 In 1631, Croatians and Swedes burned all of the objects in Tisá and Schönstein, and Schönstein lost its importance.
 From 1750, several factories were built, and the municipality became a centre of the button industry.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sport

-Tisa Rocks are a popular area for rock climbing.
+Tisá Rocks are a popular area for rock climbing.
 The area includes 134 rocks suitable for climbing with a height of 10–50 m.

 Sights

-Church of Saint Anne is the landmark of the village.
-This Baroque building was built in 1789.
+The main landmark of the village is the Church of Saint Anne.
+It was built in the Baroque style in 1789.